 In the last decade, some teacher-training programs reduced the aforementioned core Area F discipline-specific requirements to accommodate the Board of Regents’ mandates for new introductory Education courses.
 However, to serve beginning English teachers best and to bolster their ability to reach the multitude of English and Language Arts performance standards, the English Education major’s Area F courses remain discipline-centered.
 The English Education major, therefore, takes the mandated Education courses in a “minor” or concentration area, which is comprised of two tiers: introductory courses and the Professional Sequence.
 In the first tier, students acquire knowledge of broad-based educational theories delivered by experts in the field of Education and further their knowledge of diverse cultures connected to ethnicity, race, sexuality, gender, and even specific types of learners who will require empathy through differentiation in the classroom.
 Further, it is in this area that they begin to learn about and use various media and instructional technologies and to achieve mandates for special education instruction.

 English Education students complete tier one and apply to the Teacher Education Program (TEP) with the College of Education by the end of the sophomore year.
-Prerequisites for application include a 2.7 overall GPA (3.0 as of Fall 2016), either an exemption or passing score on the GACE Program Admission test, and completion of the Georgia Ethics Program Entry Exam.
+Prerequisites for application include a 2.7 overall GPA, either an exemption or passing score on the GACE Program Admission test, and completion of the Georgia Ethics Program Entry Exam.
 Once these requirements have been reached, students matriculate in the second tier, or the Professional Sequence.
 In this upper tier, students experience an advanced and focused iteration of the first and participate in 900 hours of Field Experience.